denver-cfman/KernelCon2020K8s/Exercises/Break/break_e3.md

 about.html      break_e3.yml    dsvw.py     index.html
 ```
 This is the __same__ code sample as before, just copied here for completeness and to keep stuff separate.
 Anyway ~
-- Run the docker-compose command with our defnition file.
+- Run the docker-compose command with our definition file.
 ```
 docker-compose -f break_e3.yml up -d
 ```